-Redmi note 12 price in Pakistan and features
+Redmi Note 12 price in Pakistan and features

-Redmi A1+ will soon be available in Pakistan for less than 20,000 rupees

-Xiaomi's Redmi A1 series will be available in Pakistan.
-It will debut...
+Xiaomi Redmi Note 11 Pro price in Pakistan and features.
+Xiaomi Redmi...

-The Redmi Note 12 is Xiaomi’s most recent Redmi Note model, this month, the company will begin selling smartphones.
+Xiaomi‘s most recent Redmi Note model is the Redmi Note 12, and this month the company will start selling smartphones.

-A new midrange device will be added to Xiaomi’s Note line with the Redmi Note 12.
+With the Redmi Note 12, Xiaomi will expand its Note lineup with a new midrange device.

-This phone’s power and performance are increased by the Snapdragon 778G SoC Chipset and 2.4 GHz Octa-Core processor.
+The 2.4 GHz Octa-Core processor and Snapdragon 778G SoC Chipset boost the power and performance of this phone.

 Xiaomi Redmi Note 12 price in Pakistan is expected to be Rs.
 38,999/-